seanulus/self-assessment/README.md

 * What is a class?

 A class is an ES6 JavaScript object that contains a constructor and any methods attached to that class.
 It is used for creating objects.

+* What is an object?

+An object can be anything in and object-oriented language such as JavaScript.
+From strings, arrays, numbers and so on, everything in an object-oriented language is considered an object.